 Above — My replications of Calusa artifacts and weapons on display at the Sanibel Public Library in 2013.

 L. G. Clark South Florida crime trilogy, an eBook series.
-Book I is Fearsome is the Fakahatchee .
+Book I is Fearsome is the Fakahatchee , book II is Lake Trafford Sniper.

-You can find it on Amazon or iTunes.
+You can find reading samples of them on Amazon or iTunes.

 For a reading sample, please go to